synagogue of Remagen

 Can I buy tickets online?

-Information about online ticket purchases can be found on the official website.
-It’s advisable to check current offerings before your visit.
+Information regarding ticket purchases should be confirmed on the official website.

 Are there restrooms and cafes?